How to manage your finances while running a business remotely

 Here at Finder, we use a range of free and low-cost business products that are specifically designed for remote workplaces.
 This includes Zoom (for video conferencing), G Suite (for emails, spreadsheets and work processing), Slack (for internal messaging), and Jira (for project management.)
-You can find out more about how Finder works from home here.

 It's also possible to score significant discounts on leading business products by being in the right place at the right time.
 For example, you can currently get 50% off MYOB Essentials plans for the first three months.
 This works out to as little as $5 per month.

 If you're still using "wet" signatures to sign business documents, it's nigh time you evolved to the digital era.

 An electronic signature (or 'e-signature' for short) is an alternative way to formally and legally sign documents.
 It provides the same legal standing as a handwritten signature, as outlined in Section 10 of the Australian Electronic Transaction Act (1999).
 This is the quickest way to get formal documents signed and is particularly useful for remote workers.

 Claim your Internet and mobile phone bills

 If you're running a business remotely, don't forget you can claim various deductions on your taxes.
 This includes home office running expenses (such as heating, cooling, lighting and cleaning), phone expenses and internet expenses.
 However, you need to keep records to show how you calculated your claims.